Anesthesia Technician Schools

 While not all positions require certification, graduating from an ASATT-approved program can be essential for career advancement and compensation.
 Some employers require that candidates hold this certification as a minimum qualification or earn it within two years of hire.

-As of December 2021, only 14 ASATT-approved anesthesia tech schools offer degree and certificate programs that prepare anesthesia technicians to enter the workforce with relevant education.
-Five of the ASATT-approved programs listed here hold accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) by meaning successful completion of these programs makes graduates eligible for the Cer.A.T.T. exam.
-The Committee on Accreditation for Anesthesia Technology Education (CoA-ATE) keeps an updated list of all 14 ASATT-approved programs.
+As of October 2023, only 11 ASATT-approved anesthesia tech schools offer degree and certificate programs that prepare anesthesia technicians to enter the workforce with relevant education.
+Seven of the ASATT-approved programs listed here hold accreditation from the Commission on Accreditation of Allied Health Education Programs (CAAHEP), meaning successful completion of these programs makes graduates eligible for the Cer.A.T.T. exam.
+The Committee on Accreditation for Anesthesia Technology Education (CoA-ATE) keeps an updated list of all 11 ASATT-approved programs.

 • Accreditation: CAAHEP